orb15/compendiums-without-number/README.md

 The Systemless system allows GM's and players to play any game system.
 You cannot make use of this content without also using the Systemless system.

-The contents in these compendiums are for Kevin Crawford's excellent "Without Number" games, including Stars Without Number (gritty far-future roleplaying), Worlds Without Number (fantasy roleplaying) and the upcoming Cities Without Number (cyberpunk roleplaying).
+The contents in these compendiums are for Kevin Crawford's excellent "Without Number" games, including Stars Without Number (gritty far-future roleplaying), Worlds Without Number (fantasy roleplaying) and the newly-released Cities Without Number (cyberpunk roleplaying).
 You can learn more about these products at Sine Nomine Publishing (ref: https://sine-nomine-publishing.myshopify.com).
 I strongly encourage you to check out these excellent rules systems.